GeostatsGuy/Resources/README.md

 7. My **other contributions** [My Other Contributions](http://www.michaelpyrcz.com/other-publications.html)

 8. I wrote an open source **Python package** for spatial data analytics and geostatistics.
 Much of it is a translation of GSLIB (Deutsch and Journel, 1998) from the original Fortran to Python for 2D geostatistical methods.
 I did this to support my students in my Spatial Data Analytics and Geostatistics courses.
-Check it out and consider contributing and become a coauthor at GeostatsPy on [PyPi Repository](https://pypi.org/project/geostatspy/) and [GitHub](https://github.com/GeostatsGuy/GeostatsPy).
+Check it out and consider contributing and become a coauthor at GeostatsPy on [PyPI Repository](https://pypi.org/project/geostatspy/) and [GitHub](https://github.com/GeostatsGuy/GeostatsPy).

 * **NOTE**, since GeostatsPy relies on the Numba package for code acceleration, and Numba is not updated to Python >= 3.9, please use Python < 3.9 with GeostatsPy.